-Every year liposuction is one of the top three cosmetic surgery procedures in the U.S. Also, non-invasive skin tightening procedures using radiofrequency or laser energy have been becoming more popular.
+Every year liposuction is one of the top three cosmetic surgery procedures in the U.S. Also, non-invasive skin tightening procedures using radiofrequency or laser energy has been becoming more popular.

 At FosterMD, we now combine the two procedures into one, reducing fat and tightening skin at the same time.
-The procedures are called FaceTite™ and NickTite™.
+The procedures are called FaceTite™ and NeckTite™.

 What are the benefits of radiofrequency-assisted liposuction?

 The secret to FaceTite™ and NeckTite™ at FosterMD is the combination of liposuction and radiofrequency energy.
 There are numerous benefits to the combination of RF energy and liposuction used with these systems.

 - Superior body contouring — Because the RF energy liquefies the fat that is then instantly suctioned away, contouring is smoother and avoids the lumpy, irregular appearance that can follow liposuction.

 - Skin contraction — The heating that melts the fat also causes a “wound” response in the dermis layer of the skin.
 This causes the skin to contract down and the body produces new amounts of collagen (the skin’s structural support protein) to send to the perceived “wound.”
 Liposuction without RF energy doesn’t provide skin contraction.